 Wait for the creme. (col. Hans Landa to Shosanna).

-A voluptuous hubristic uchronia, that feels more alive than history itself!
+A voluptuous hubristic uchronia, that feels alive.

 The woods are lovely, dark, and deep and I’ve got promises to keep and miles to go before I sleep.
 Did you hear that butterfly?
 Miles to go before you sleep.